-- Any methadone or other opioid maintenance pharmacotherapy dosage and/or prescription received by a client where no other treatment type is received. - All treatment episodes that are still open (i.e. treatment episodes has not ended) - Needle and syringe exchange activities.
+- Any methadone or other opioid pharmacotherapy dosage and/or prescription received by a client where no other treatment type is received. - All treatment episodes that are still open (i.e. treatment episodes that have not ended). - Needle and syringe exchange activities.

-3 What's new for 2006-07?
+3 What's new for 2007-08?

-As in previous years, the AODTS NMDS data elements have been refined and improved in accordance with the advice of the AODTS-NMDS working group.
+As in previous years, the AODTS NMDS data elements have been refined and improved in accordance with the advice of the AODTS-NMDS Working Group.
 This year, the Working Group has agreed to make minimal changes to the dataset to allow the consolidation of the collection.
-Hence, over 2004-05 to 2006-07, there will be minimal changes to data elements, collection methods or scope of the collection.
+Hence, over 2004-05 to 2007-08, there will be minimal changes to data elements, collection methods or scope of the collection.

-The following information is presented to provide historical and complete background to each data item currently in the data set.
+The following information is presented to provide historical and complete background to each data element currently in the data set.